Master's degree programs

 The ICU Graduate School of Arts and Sciences is known for its interdisciplinary program and liberal arts approach.
 Fellows pursue a master’s degree in Peace Studies within the Department of Public Policy and Social Research.

-The Division of Peace Studies at Bradford is the largest in the world and offers several master’s degrees related to peace, conflict, security, and development.
+The Division of Peace Studies and International Development at Bradford is the largest in the world and offers several master’s degrees related to peace, conflict, security, and development.

 Fellows earn a master’s degree in international studies and peace and conflict studies at the Graduate Centre of Governance and International Affairs.

-“The fellowship creates this hotbed of growth and evolution for peace and development leaders — for people advocating for social change.” — Hilary Caldis, CEO, The Female Voice
+“The fellowship creates this hotbed of growth and evolution for peace and development leaders — for people advocating for social change.” — Hilary Caldis, CEO, The Female Voice; Consular Professional, U.S. Department of State

 “The Rotary Peace Fellowship training in peace and conflict studies helped me understand the risks and vulnerabilities in my work in postconflict and fragile states.
-I also gained negotiation skills that I use almost daily.” — Muyatwa Sitali, Programs and Outreach Officer, Sanitation and Water for All
+I also gained negotiation skills that I use almost daily.” — Muyatwa Sitali, Head of Country Engagement, Sanitation and Water for All

 “It’s often individuals who have been impacted by conflict themselves who want to make a change in the world.
 Being given the opportunity to pursue a master’s in peace and conflict studies opened doors I never thought possible in terms of connections in the field of peace and development.” — Marie-Paule Attema, recent graduate of Rotary Peace Center at the University of Queensland

 “The peace fellowship was an incredible opportunity.
 It was a launching pad I’d say for my career and I was able to meet incredible people from around the world and learn from them.
-This is an international network of peacebuilders that I continue to connect with today.” — Noëlle DePape, Program manager at MADERA (Mission d'Aide au Développement des Economies Rurales)
+This is an international network of peacebuilders that I continue to connect with today.” — Noëlle DePape, Community Development, City of Winnipeg

 “We are a family of peace fellows; we see ourselves as change agents in the community.
-And to be a change agent, you need to be able to influence society and put yourself in the loop of decision making.” — Abdikheir Ahmed, Director, Immigration Partnership Winnipeg
+And to be a change agent, you need to be able to influence society and put yourself in the loop of decision making.” — Abdikheir Ahmed, Executive Director, Aurora Family Therapy Centre

 A Peace Fellow's Journey: Lauren Coffaro